TritonDataCenter/pgstatsmon/docs/overview.md

 - Connects to the database as the 'postgres' user
 - Check if the database is a synchronous or asynchronous peer.
 If it is, pgstatsmon doesn't perform the rest of these steps
+- Collects the database server version number
 - Creates a non-superuser (defined in the pgstatsmon configuration file) that pgstatsmon will use on subsequent Postgres connection attempts
-- Creates two functions to allow pgstatsmon to glean information about Postgres that is usually hidden from non-superusers
+- Creates functions to allow pgstatsmon to glean information about Postgres that is usually hidden from non-superusers.
+Examples of these are 'get_stat_activity()' and 'get_stat_replication()'.
-  * get_stat_activity()
-    * Returns an unfiltered version of pg_stat_activity.
-When queried by a non-superuser pg_stat_activity will hide queries from superusers (like autovacuum operations).
-  * get_stat_replication()
-    * Returns an unfiltered version of pg_stat_replication.
-When queried by a non-superuser pg_stat_replication will display very little information.
-      This function allows pgstatsmon to track things like WAL positions.

 If this initial setup operation fails for some reason, pgstatsmon will continue to attempt to run the setup on every metric collection 'tick' and skip metric collection for the backend needing to be set up.

+If one of the initial setup steps is known to be incompatible with certain PG versions it is skipped, which may result in query errors during metric collection.

 ## Metrics collected